 You may have multiple tickets for others in your party on the same device.
 Activate each ticket and swipe through them to show the conductor.
 Note that a ticket cannot be deactivated once you have activated it.

 You can have Mail&Ride tickets automatically delivered using TrainTime.
 You can also use the app for refunds, receipts, and account updates.
 If you’re not seeing purchased tickets in your Ticket Wallet, make sure you’re logged in.
+If you had tickets in the old eTix app, make sure to log in using the same email and password.

 Types of tickets you can buy

-- Child and Family Fare
+- Family Fare and child tickets

 You can use a credit or debit card, and you can split the payment between two cards.
 The TrainTime app accepts Visa, MasterCard, Discover, and American Express cards.
 You can also use digital wallets like Apple Pay.
 Note that digital wallets do not accept transit benefit cards or split payments.